dankogai/swift2-pons/README.md

 [Comparable]: http://swiftdoc.org/v2.1/protocol/Comparable/
 [AbsoluteValuable]: http://swiftdoc.org/v2.1/protocol/AbsoluteValuable/

-A.  I wish I could.
+A.  I wish I could simply use all those predefined protocols.
 As a matter of fact I tried to do so when I started.
 It turns out the protocol tree Swift 2.1 offers is not fit for the Protocol-Oriented Number System.
 For instance, [FloatingPointType] lacks arithmetic operators.
 They can be found in [IntegerArithmeticType] but it includes `%`, something that is not essential for real-number arithmetics

 Besides, where are you going to fit `Complex`?
 It is the queen of the numbers but definitely not [Comparable].
 It is absolute-valuable but Swift says [AbsoluteValuable] is also [Comparable].